Bloc/workshop-curriculum/courses/ruby-primer/01-level-getting-started/03-method-arguments/body.md

 end
 ```

-Arguments are variables that can be used within the method.
-In the `add` method above, we calculate the sum of the `a` and `b` values.
-A method can have any number of arguments, or no arguments at all.
+Arguments are external variables that we may use within a method.
+A method can request any number of arguments, or none at all.

+In the `add` method above, we calculate the sum of `a` and `b`.
 We can call the `add` method with different arguments:

 ```ruby
 puts add(1,2)